priyanshukushwaha0/Heart_Disease_Prediction/README.md

 Pandas, NumPy, Matplotlib, Seaborn

-Scikit-learn
+scikit-learn

 Jupyter Notebook / Google Colab

 📊  Objective

-To assist healthcare professionals and researchers by providing an early warning system for heart disease risk using data-driven insights.
+To help clinicians and medical researchers with an early warning system using data-driven insights on heart disease diagnosis.

-🚀 Future Enhancements
+🚀 Upcoming Improvements

 Deploy model using Flask or Streamlit for web access

 Integrate real-time health monitoring data

 Improve accuracy with deep learning models.